Translate

 Relationship and Growing Up Education

 Relationship and growing up education at Waunfawr follows the guidelines issued by the National Assembly for Wales and CCBC.
 The programme covers the physiological aspects of sexual development and should address the issues of gender in a personal, social and societal level.
 The school’s programme of sex education is agreed by the governing body and is available for parents to see upon request.
-It is linked to areas of the National Curriculum and reflects the needs of the pupils as they develop throughout school.
+It is linked to areas of the National Curriculum and reflects the needs of the pupils as they develop throughout KS2.
 Parents are welcome to view the policy and discuss it.
 Parents do not have the right to withdraw their children, should they so wish, from sex education as in previous years.

 Additional Learning Needs